 However, thanks to the grant from Foundations Open Society Institute (FOSI), which arrived in March 2018, we finished April 2018 in a strong financial position.
 This will enable us to make important hires, complete the development of our website, and expand the frequency with which we publish.

-For a full report of New Naratif’s financial position, please see our State of Income and Expenses.
+For a full report of New Naratif’s financial position, please see our Statement of Income and Expenses.

 New Naratif’s attempt to register a wholly-owned subsidiary in Singapore was rejected by the Accounting and Corporate Regulatory Authority (ACRA) on grounds that we “would be contrary to Singapore’s national interests.”
 New Naratif is appealing this decision (our appeal, sent to Minister for Finance Heng Swee Keat, is here, with a follow up here); in the meantime, we’re still adhering to our twice-weekly publication schedule.